-At Search Commander, we offer many different levels of content development, and actually have authors that are either experienced with your market, or will learn about your market to bring you quality original articles for use on your website, your blog, or anywhere you see fit.
+At Search Commander, we offer many different levels of content development, and actually have authors that are either experienced with your market, or they will learn about your market, to bring you quality original articles for use on your website, your blog, or anywhere you see fit.

 All content that is delivered is 100% original, and yours to keep, and do with as you wish, and it’s guaranteed not to be used anywhere else on the web, unless you place it there.